How to Water Tomato Plants With Your Smartphone

 After you have placed the tubing in position, hold it down with these wire secures.

-Home automation -- Internet controller.
-If you are inclined to home automation, there are ways to control your drip irrigation schedule via Internet.
-For example, if you have installed an INSTEON Plug In Starter Kit to control home lights via Internet, you can incorporate an EZFlora INSTEON/X10 Sprinkler Controller into your home automation system
+If you are inclined to home automation, there are ways to control your drip irrigation schedule over the Internet.
+For example, if you have already installed an INSTEON Plug-In Starter Kit to control home lights via Internet, you can incorporate an EZFlora INSTEON/X10 Sprinkler Controller into your home automation system

 The EZFlora Irrigation Controller controls up to 8 zones.
 (Only one zone is needed for the tomato drip irrigation system described in this article.)
 It controls 24-volt valves, such as those supplied by Rain Bird.